 La Placita Church still serves as an active parish.
 Under the leadership of Father Oliveres in the 1980s La Placita declared itself the first Catholic Church to be a sanctuary for refugees from the civil wars in Central America in defiance of the I.N.S.
 Although Father Oliveres was transferred to Bolivia in 1990 two new priests, Father Steve Niskanen and Arnold Abelardo, redeclared the church as a sanctuary for immigrants, began the Centro San Juan del Immigrante to give legal and medical aid to immigrants and more in 2002 and later.

 There are surveyor posts in Front of La Placita Church that mark the first mapped boundaries in 1858 of the village that became Los Angeles.
 Two Bicentennial Historical Plaques (one in English the other Spanish) were dedicated by then Mayor Tom Bradley in 1981.

 Be sure to visit my page about Olvera Street which has become a world famous Mexican Marketplace with two historic buildings; Avila Adobe & Sepúlvda House.
-Enter Olvera Street next to the large Spanish style church on the Old Plaza.
+Entrance to Olvera Street is next to the large Spanish style church on the Old Plaza.

 Find iNeTours.com on Facebook or follow us on Twitter for updates, Photo-of-the-Day, more.